Neurture

 Operating Notes

-• Privacy and deletion requests can be made via privacy@neurtureapp.com.
+• Privacy, support, and deletion requests can be made via support@neurtureapp.com.

-• This page is a practical summary.
-The privacy policy remains the governing source for legal detail.
+• The privacy policy is dated May 10, 2026 and remains the governing source for legal detail.